The pros and cons of buying a lake house

 Buying a lake house sometimes means you own the home but lease the land it’s built on.
 Utility companies, the U.S. Army Corps of Engineers, and other large organizations may own the lake itself, which means they lease out the shoreline where lakefront homes are built.

 When you buy a lake house, you may inherit the remaining term of a lease to the land itself.
 If the lease is nearing the end of its term, you should find out how lease renegotiation went for other homes in the area.
-The rental agreement is likely to rise exponentially to account for inflation and market value.
+The rental agreement is likely to rise significantly to account for inflation and market value.
 Even if you have plenty of time left on the lease, be aware that future buyers and their real estate agents will have this in mind.
 It could deflate the resale value of the house.

 The upside to buying a home on leased land is that you won’t have to pay property taxes.
 Be sure to compare the costs of the property taxes versus the cost of the land lease, as both can vary widely.